-This is an important discovery which will hopefully help many people.
+This is an important discovery that will hopefully help many people.
 It is currently estimated that more than 13 million Americans (roughly five percent of the population) currently suffer from Post-Traumatic Stress Disorder.

 Mark Anderson is a Board Certified Personal Injury Trial Attorney with offices throughout the Fort Worth area of North Texas.
 If you or a member of your family has been injured in an accident or suffered a traumatic brain injury, you are invited to call for a free, no obligation consultation locally at 817.717.4731.